Squish for Java BDD Tutorials

 Then previously entered forename and surname shall be at the top

 Most of the above is free form text (does not have to be English).
 It's just the Feature/Scenario structure and the leading keywords like "Given", "And", "When" and "Then" that are fixed.
-Each of those keywords marks a step defining preconditions, user actions and expected results.
-Above application behavior description can be passed to software developers to implement these features and at the same time the same description can be passed to software testers to implement automated tests.
+Each of those keywords marks a Step defining preconditions, user actions and expected results.
+This application behavior specification can be passed to software developers to implement features, and at the same time it can be passed to software testers to implement automated tests.

 Test implementation